Home front during World War II: Mexico

+South Africa

+Upon entering the Second World War, South Africa was a divided country in terms of attitudes toward the war.
+Afrikaners were against the war, while non-Afrikaners supported it and the native African population felt ambivalent about it.
+During the 1930s South Africa was subjected to a Nazi propaganda campaigns targeted toward the Afrikaner population encouraging anti-British and anti-Jewish sentiment.
+A policy on internment was practiced toward enemy nationals with 6,636 civilians being interned; most of whom were Italian or German.
+Women were not interned however.
+South Africa's internment of German nations was the second largest of any Allied power with the United States interning more.
+South Africa had an all-volunteer policy for serving in the military to ease ethnic tensions.

+Rationing was not practiced in South Africa during World War 2.
+During the war South Africa's biggest industry was still mining but manufacturing did grow with the war.
+Also during the war the rate of participation in the workforce of white women and Native men grew by 60%.
+To pay for the war, taxes and loans were issued with the war costing the country £600 million.
+When it ended the country had to deal with supply shortages and after the war the ruling United Party led by Jan Smuts lost much popular support.

 Axis

 Germany

 Propaganda poster aimed at the German home front: "Work for victory as hard as we fight for it!"

 Germany had not fully mobilized in 1939, not even in 1941, as society continued in prewar channels.
 Not until 1943, under Albert Speer (the minister of armaments in the Reich), did Germany finally redirect its entire economy and manpower to war production.
 Instead of using all available Germans, it brought in millions of slave workers from conquered countries, treating them badly (and getting low productivity in return).
 Germany's economy was simply too small for a longer all-out war.
 Hitler's strategy was to change this by a series of surprise blitzkriegs.
 This failed with defeats in Russia in 1941 and 1942, and against the economic power of the allies.

 Forced labour

 Instead of expanding the economies of the occupied nations, the Nazis seized the portable machinery and rail cars, requisitioned most of their industrial output, took large quantities of food (15% of French output), and forced the victims to pay for their military occupation.

 The Nazis forced 15 million people to work in Germany (including POWs); many died from bad living conditions, mistreatment, malnutrition, and executions.
 At its peak, forced laborers comprised 20% of the German work force and were a vital part of the German economic exploitation of the conquered territories.
 They were especially concentrated in munitions and agriculture.
 For example, 1.5 million French soldiers were kept in POW camps in Germany as hostages and forced workers, and in 1943, 600,000 French civilians were forced to move to Germany to work in war plants.